RobloxDonut/MadnessCombatBF/README.md

 Madness Combat Boyfriend Mod for Friday Night Funkin'

-Whats this mod about?
+Whats is this mod?
-This mod is basically my take on one of the grunt men from the Madness Combat series but as the boyfriend.
+A version of my mod just overhauled to look different.

-Whad does this Mod add?
+What does this Mod add?
 A new custom Boyfriend skin for Week 1 - Week 5